econoalchemist/COLDCARD-BlackBox/02_BlackBox.md

  <img width="450" src="assets/BB28.jpg">
 </p>

 Just checking the ambient noise floor of the garage without the miner running, was ~33dB.
 With the miner running and the lid open, the noise level was ~82dB.
-With the miner running and the lid closed, the noise level was ~60dB. ~22dB reduction with no sound treatment is very good in terms of noise attenuation, humans precieve a 10dB attenuation in a noise source as being half as loud, a 20dB attenuation is preceived as a quarter as loud.
+With the miner running and the lid closed, the noise level was ~60dB. ~22dB reduction with no sound treatment is very good in terms of noise attenuation, humans perceive a 10dB attenuation in a noise source as being half as loud, a 20dB attenuation is perceived as a quarter as loud.

 <p align="center">
  <img width="325" src="assets/BB26.jpg">